๐๐ถ๐ฟ๐๐ ๐ฅ๐ฒ๐๐๐น๐๐ ๐ณ๐ฟ๐ผ๐บ ๐ฆ๐๐๐ฆ๐ฆ-๐๐ฒ๐บ๐ฒ๐ถ๐ป๐๐ฎ๐บ

 Colorectal Cancer Among Childhood Cancer Survivors – A PanCareSurFup Study

-The study investigated whether people who had cancer during childhood are at increased risk of developing colorectal cancer later inโฆ
+The international PanCareSurFup study aimed to examine whether people who had cancer during childhood are at increased risk of developingโฆ

 Increased breast cancer risk after chemotherapy: Findings from an international study

-This study investigated whether women who were treated with certain chemotherapies in childhood have a higher risk of developing breastโฆ
+This international study investigated whether women who were treated with certain chemotherapies in childhood have a higher risk of developingโฆ

 Our explanatory videos are now also available in French and English!